 File

 You can access a local storage to read file information.
-In mobile applications, you can also manipulate files by accessing sandboxed file systems.
+In specific applications, you can also manipulate files by accessing sandboxed file systems.

 The main features of the File API include the following: